steviej00/Module-Challenge-15/Module-Challenge-15/README.md

  * Inculded the Lambda function into the RoboAvisor bot and record a vid with bot working *Reference video located under Module-Challenge-15 repository file named:        Amazon Lex - Google Chrome 2022-09-06 05-47-12

+  # COMMENT
+  Unfortunately, I my bot was unable to return a risk level response.
+I reviewed the risk level code portion several times and still was stumped on receiving an outcome.
+The utterances and slots for the bot operated properly.